poorna1995/multimodal/README.md

 Layer Normalisation adjusts the output of a neural network layer so that it has
 **mean = 0** and **variance = 1** (before applying learned scaling and shifting).
 This results in faster and more stable convergence.

+Output :
+These vectors now encode:

+1. what is in each patch
+2. how it related to other patches
+3. global context
+4. spatial meaning
+   The transformer has converted the image into a sequence of high-level feature embeddings.
+   These embeddings can be used for:

+5. classification
+6. object detection
+7. segmentation
+8. multimodal models (CLIP, SigLip)
+9. image-text matching